 CAMPER PLACEMENT: Camping units must be placed on a campsite in accordance with health department rules.
 An additional portable camping unit, without a holding tank, may be placed on a campsite, provided it is approved by management and that it complies with placement rules of the health department.
 A health department placement rule drawing is attached and made a part of these campground rules.

 CAMPING SEASON begins on the first Saturday in April and ends on or about the end of October.
 The exact date will be published as the end of October approaches.
 Camping units may remain in the campground after the end of the season, provided that all fees, including a reservation fee for the next camping season, have been paid.
 Management and owner are not responsible for any damage of any nature to a camping unit, boat or other property when in the campground at any time.
 There are high voltage underground electric lines in the campground that when contacted can cause severe bodily injury and/or death.
 No ground penetration of the more than 14 inches shall be made in the campground without the written permission of management.
 No storage structure, patio, concrete slab, awning, covering, enclosure or any other structure shall be installed unless approved in writing by management.
-Any enclosure must be open on two sides.
+Any enclosure must be open on two sides for existing, but Lotus Cove Management may determine that an enclosure restricts water view and mandate all sides of enclosure be left open and sheds moved to not restrict view.
 A camper shall provide a sketch or drawing showing details of one of the above on a form for this purpose which is available on the web site.